Advertisement

 Just as certain foods may exacerbate some aspects of thyroid disease, other foods contain specific nutrients that are an important part of a healthy diet when you have TED.
 They include food and drinks that are rich in:

-• Vitamin D. This important vitamin serves many functions, among them helping your body to more readily absorb calcium.
+This important vitamin serves many functions, among them helping your body more readily absorb calcium.
 Most vitamin D is made in the skin through the absorption of sunlight, but there are dietary sources as well, including certain types of fish.
-If you are eating fish, choose carefully—while tuna is a good source of vitamin D, it also comes from the ocean (making it high in iodine).
+If you are eating fish, choose carefully.
+While tuna is a good source of vitamin D, it also comes from the ocean (making it high in iodine).
 More TED-friendly fish options include freshwater salmon and cod.

-• Magnesium.
-Magnesium is important in helping your body to absorb vitamin D. Furthermore, if you’re not getting enough magnesium, it could potentially worsen your hyperthyroidism.
+Magnesium is important in helping your body absorb vitamin D. Furthermore, if you’re not getting enough magnesium, it could potentially worsen your hyperthyroidism.
 Foods high in magnesium include avocados, almonds, legumes, and pumpkin seeds.

 Putting together TED-friendly meals

 When it comes to creating meals, there are lots of delicious directions in which you can go.
 For breakfast, you might opt for oatmeal.
 Oats are gluten-free but they may be processed in the same facilities as gluten-containing grains.
-When shopping for oatmeal, be sure to look for “gluten-free” on the label—this means they haven’t shared a facility with foods that contain gluten.
+When shopping for oatmeal, be sure to look for “gluten-free” on the label.
+This means the oats haven’t shared a facility with foods that contain gluten.
 Consider topping your oatmeal with almonds or fresh fruit.

 For lunch, a good option is a fresh salad of leafy greens tossed in oil and vinegar, topped with slices of avocado and sprinkled with pumpkin seeds.
 Add some gluten-free crackers on the side for a little extra crunch.
 Dinner could be fillet of grilled freshwater salmon with sides of roasted broccoli and brown rice.
 Just make sure the salt you use to prepare your meals is non-iodized.